 Whether you're a local or just passing through, you owe it to yourself to indulge in some of the finest vintages the east coast has to offer.
 Proceeds from the festival go to supporting the charities of the Chesapeake Rotary Club.

-So, come to Chesapeake Wine Festival and let the moments begin.
+So, come to the Chesapeake Wine Festival and let the moments begin.